Frequently Asked Questions

 Stay Informed with Climatech Heating & Cooling, Inc.

-As your source for dedicated heating and cooling in Stanley, Climatech Heating & Cooling, Inc. wants to make sure your questions are answered.
+As your source for dedicated heating and cooling in Lincoln County, Climatech Heating & Cooling, Inc. wants to make sure your questions are answered.
 Below are some of the most common questions our customers have about their HVAC systems.
 You can also find more information about the services we provide and the products we offer throughout our website.

 Can’t find the answer to your question?
 Call us at (704) 753-7443 and we’d be happy to help you.
-We proudly serve clients in Charlotte, Huntersville, Cornelius, Denver, Davidson, Mooresville, Lincolnton, and Sherrills Ford.
+We proudly serve clients in Charlotte, Huntersville, Cornelius, Denver, Davidson, Mooresville, Lincolnton, Stanley, and Sherrills Ford.

-What size HVAC equipment do I need for my home?
+What size HVAC system do I need?

-Some homeowners don’t even realize HVAC equipment comes in different sizes until it’s time to replace it.
 Many factors go into determining the proper size for your heating and cooling system, such as how much and what type of installation your home has, the height of your ceilings, your home’s square footage, and more.
 While some people will try to calculate this themselves, you will generally be better off letting a trained professional use the proper engineering equations and procedures to find the size you need.
 Our experienced technicians at Climatech Heating & Cooling, Inc. are happy to do these calculations for you.

 Heating and cooling systems are designed to run at balanced intervals to keep your home comfortable, and installing the wrong size throws off that balance.
 For example, a central air conditioner that is too small runs constantly, all day long, in order to keep the house cool.
 When an air conditioning system is too big, it cools the whole home rapidly and then shuts off, allowing the house to heat back up.
 It turns on, cools quickly, and shuts off.
 In both cases, the system is wasting energy, which will increase your utility bills.
 Installing a system of the correct size is important for efficiency and will save you money in the long run.